A convergent finite element method for two-phase Stokes flow driven by surface tension: Stability analysis for numerical errors

-Note that since $\uhm$ and $\phm$ are unknown yet at time $t_m$, we can not perform induction on them.
-According to \cite[Lemma 4.3]{KLL17}, Eq. \eqref{eq:ind-hypo} implies the equivalence of $L^p$ and $W^{1,p}$ norms (up to a constant $C_{\mum,\num}$), for all $1\le p\le \infty$, of finite element functions with a common nodal vector on the linearly interpolated family
+Note that, since $\uhm$ and $\phm$ are not yet known at time $t_m$, we cannot perform induction on them, nor on $\eum$ and $\epm$.
+According to \cite[Lemma 4.3]{KLL17} and \cite[Lemma 7.2]{KLL19}, Eq. \eqref{eq:ind-hypo} implies the equivalence of $L^q$ and $W^{1,q}$ norms (up to a constant $C$ for sufficiently small $h\leq h_{\mum,\num}$), for all $1\le q\le \infty$, of finite element functions with a common nodal vector on the linearly interpolated families

-We are aiming to prove the error estimates in Theorem \ref{thm:main} at the next time level $t_{m+1}$ with aid of \eqref{eq:ind-hypo}.
+From the real interpolation theory (cf. \cite[Proposition 2.4.3]{SS10book}, \cite[Theorem 1.6]{Lunardi2018book} and \cite[Chapter 1]{LM2012book}), such norm equivalence holds for the $H^{1/2}$ norm.
+Note that the space $H_0^{1/2}$ is equipped with the same norm.
+Moreover, by duality, the $H^{-1}$, $H_0^{-1}$, $H^{-1/2}$ and $H_0^{-1/2}$ norms are also equivalent on the linearly interpolated families.
+We aim to prove the error estimates in Theorem \ref{thm:main} at the next time level $t_{m+1}$ with the aid of \eqref{eq:ind-hypo}.
 To close the proof, we shall recover the induction hypothesis \eqref{eq:ind-hypo} at $t_{m+1}$.

 In the rest of this paper, we use $C_{\mum,\num}$ as a generic positive constant which may be different at different occurrences, possibly dependent on $T$, $\mu_m$ and $\nu_m$ ($m$ is the current time level and can be easily read off from the context), but is independent of $\tau$, $h$, $\musm$, and $\nusm$.
 We use the notation $A \lesssim B$ to denote the relation ``$A\le C_{\mum,\num} B$ for some constant $C_{\mum,\num}$''.
 If $A\lesssim B$ and $B\lesssim A$ at the same time, then we use the notation $A\sim B$.
 Besides, we denote by $C$ or $C_0$ another generic positive constant which is independent of $\tau$, $h$, $\mu_m$, $\musm$, $\nu_m$ and $\nusm$.